slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 *Will you publish it as a paperback and as a proper ebook?*

 Yes.
 As soon as I arrive to a stable draft (v1.0), I'll publish it more formally.
+I'm still far from it.

 ---

 *What's the milestone for this project?*

 This book will never be complete.
-I'll be updating it during my lifetime and on relevant occasions I will release a new version.
+I'll be polishing it during my lifetime and on relevant occasions I will release a new version.